 Physical activity is moving your body, which makes your muscles work and uses energy.

 Anything that uses more energy than resting or staying still counts.

 There are lots of different ways to do physical activity - you are probably doing some already!
 The cheapest and easiest is walking.
 Walking is so good for you we've covered it in detail in this separate page.

 Everyone should be physically active – from new babies to older adults.

 We are so lucky to live in a place that has great physical facilities and a beautiful landscape to walk around.
 There are plenty of walking routes you can try, or your local community may have a leisure centre, sports clubs or other groups that you may be interested in joining.
 Here at Health Improvement, the project "Paths for All" have allowed us to train up walk leader volunteers and identify some fantastic routes to take you around, come and join one of our health walks to meet more people and get active.
 To find out more about what sports, activities or social clubs are happening near you, have a look here.

-Our Health Improvement Practitioner, Lauren Peterson, is the Physical Activity guru and is happy to have a chat about how to get started or any concerns you may have.
+Our Health Improvement Advisor, Lauren Peterson, is the Physical Activity guru and is happy to have a chat about how to get started or any concerns you may have.
 All of our practitioners offer one to one goal setting to help you on your way to getting more active.

 Why should you exercise?

 Doing regular physical activity has lots of benefits, such as: